Restricting cell modules of partition algebras: Introduction

+In general, dual Specht filtrations may not exist.
+Some evidence and an idea how to construct a counterexample are given in Subsection \ref{subsec: proof negative}.
+Subsection \ref{subsec: necessity of conditions} shows that some of the assumptions made in Theorem \ref{main theorem} are necessary. \\

 This article is the first of two articles arising from the author's PhD thesis \cite{diss}.
-The aim of the thesis was to extend the construction of $k\Sigma_r$-permutation modules to permutation modules for a large class of diagram algebras, as it was done by Hartmann and Paget for Brauer algebras \cite{HP}.
-A list of assumptions which the algebra $A$ has to satisfy was given, including: the cell modules of $A$ admit a dual Specht filtration when restricted to $k\Sigma_l-\mod$.
-The remaining assumptions are comparatively easy to show for $A=P_k(r,\delta)$, which makes the article at hand the crucial ingredient for the definition of permutation modules for partition algebras.
+The aim of the thesis was to extend the construction of $k\Sigma_r$-permutation modules to permutation modules for a large class of diagram algebras, as it was done by Hartmann and Paget for Brauer algebras \cite{HP}, such that these `new' permutation modules satisfy similar properties to those of $k\Sigma_r$-permutation modules.
+A list of assumptions which the algebra $A$ has to satisfy was given; amongst others, it is assumed that the cell modules of the cellularly stratified algebra $A$ admit a dual Specht filtration when restricted to the module category of one of the input algebras $B_l$.
+In the case $A=P_k(r,\delta)$, these input algebras are exactly the group algebras of the symmetric groups $\Sigma_l$ with $0 \leq l \leq r$.
+The remaining assumptions are relatively easy to show for $A=P_k(r,\delta)$, which makes the article at hand the crucial ingredient for the definition of permutation modules for partition algebras.
+However, if the restriction of a cell module fails to admit a dual Specht filtration, we can still define permutation modules.
+They might not be relative projective with respect to the category of cell filtered modules anymore, as we show in \cite{permutationmodules}.
+This is the second article (in progress) arising from the author's PhD thesis, which is devoted to the general construction of permutation modules for cellularly stratified algebras, including a section about the partition algebra.
+Together with the article at hand, this makes the construction of permutation modules for partition algebras possible.